-So apart from being a user friendly toy, the alarm was wired with switches on all hatch opening, a couple of sirens (one is never enough in my world), as well as a internal movement sensor.
+So apart from being a user-friendly toy, the alarm was wired with switches on all hatch opening, a couple of sirens (one is never enough in my world), as well as an internal motion sensor.

-The other useful feature with the SS450 is that the LED will stay on when any door is open.
+The other useful feature of the SS450 is that the LED will stay on when any door is open.
 This makes it easy to check that all hatches on the trailer are shut.

 You’ll normally find him down the Te Papa market on Sundays and from what I’ve seen there is normally a long line of people waiting which simply goes to show how good they are 🙂